-- Watch for slippery spots (glare ice).
 These may appear on an otherwise clear road in shaded areas.
 If a patch of ice is seen ahead, brake before reaching it.
-Try not to brake while on the ice, and avoid any sudden steering maneuvers. - Do not use the cruise control on slippery roads. - Snow can trap dangerous exhaust gases under your vehicle.
-Keep snow clear of the exhaust pipe and from around your vehicle.
+Try not to brake while on the ice, and avoid any sudden steering maneuvers.
+Do not use the cruise control on slippery roads.